514th Air Defense Group: Cold War

 The 514th was redesignated as an air defense group, reconstituted and activated at Minneapolis-St Paul International Airport in 1953. with responsibility for air defense from its base in the upper midwestern United States.
 The group was initially assigned the 18th Fighter-Interceptor Squadron, which was already stationed at Minneapolis-St Paul, where it flew World War II era North American F-51 Mustangs, as its operational component.
 The 18th had previously been assigned directly to the 31st Air Division.
 The group replaced the 72d Air Base Squadron as host active duty USAF unit at Minneapolis-St Paul Airport.
 It was assigned three squadrons to perform its support responsibilities.

 The 18th Squadron upgraded to North American F-86 Sabre jet fighters in July 1953, then to a later model F-86 in December.
 It finally replaced its F-86s with airborne intercept radar equipped and Mighty Mouse rocket armed Northrop F-89 Scorpions in January 1954.
 In September 1954, the 18th moved to Alaska and was reassigned.
 A second operational squadron, the 337th Fighter-Interceptor Squadron, had been activated and assigned to the group earlier in 1954.
 The 337th flew F-89s while assigned to the group.
-The group inactivated with its mission, personnel and equipment being transferred to the 475th Fighter Group (Defense) in 1955 as part of Air Defense Command's Project Arrow, which was designed to bring back on the active list the fighter units which had compiled memorable records in the two world wars.
+The group inactivated with its mission, personnel and equipment being transferred to the 475th Fighter Group (Air Defense) in 1955 as part of Air Defense Command's Project Arrow, which was designed to bring back on the active list the fighter units which had compiled memorable records in the two world wars.
 The group was disbanded once again in 1984.